 - Chia seed vinaigrette – This vibrant salad dressing is made with a handful of healthy ingredients like chia seeds, soy ginger sauce, honey, coconut vinegar, sesame oil, and lemon juice.

-How to make a cucumber shrimp salad
+How to make a cucumber salad with chia seeds

 This simple salad comes together in no time!
 All you have to do is cook the shrimp, prepare the fresh ingredients and make the dressing.
 Follow these step-by-step instructions to get started: